 | Who should be accountable for delivery? | You—developers are your responsibility | Vendor—they own delivery outcomes |

 Scoring: Answered "Staff Augmentation if..."
 4+ times?
 Go with staff aug.
 Answered "Dedicated Team if..."
 4+ times?
 Go with dedicated team.
 Split 50/50?
-Consider hybrid approach or start with staff aug and transition later if needed.
+Consider hybrid approach.

 Contract Terms to Watch For